In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean control of protein levels in a gene expression network

 \subsection{Local robustness with respect to constant input delay}

 Let us consider now that the control input is delayed by some constant delay $h>0$.
 In this case, it is convenient to rewrite the closed-loop system according to the state variable $(x_1,x_2,u)$:

-where $u_h(t)=u(t-h)$.
-We know that the system can be made stable when $h=0$ and, intuitively, when $h$ becomes too large the system cannot be stable since the state matrix is not asymptotically stable.
-This leads to the following result: \begin{proposition} The system \eqref{eq:delay} is asymptotically stable for all $h\in[0,h_c)$ and unstable otherwise where
+We already know that the system can be made stable when $h=0$.
+Intuitively, the delay will deteriorate the stability of the system since it will be controlled with past information instead of current one.
+This leads to the following result: \begin{proposition} Assume that the gains $k_1$ and $k_2$ are given and satisfy the conditions of Lemma \ref{lem:jdksjdlks}.
+Then, the system \eqref{eq:delay} is asymptotically stable for all $h\in[0,h_c)$ and unstable otherwise where